mattjrumble/wordle_solver/README.md

 The code for this pre-calculation is in `wordle_solver/strategy_3/compute_best_second_guess.py`, and this outputs a mapping of `{result from first guess -> best second guess}` into a text file.

 The strategy then uses these pre-calculations for the first two guesses.
-After the first two guesses, it picks the word from the list of remaining possible answers that gives the lower number of remaining possible words, when averaged across all remaining possible answers.
+After the first two guesses, it always picks the word from the list of remaining possible answers that gives the lower number of remaining possible words, when averaged across all remaining possible answers.

-This strategy takes **4.378** guesses on average.
-The worst word for this strategy is `ZILLS`, which takes 15 guesses to get.